RocketFlash/EmbeddingNet/README.md

 # Siamese and Triplet networks for image classification

-This repository contains implementation of a deep neural networks for embeddings learning using Siamese and Triplets approaches with different negative samples mining strategies.
+This repository contains Keras implementation of a deep neural networks for embeddings learning using Siamese and Triplets approaches with different negative samples mining strategies.

 # Installation